 Career as a Houseparent

 As in a family, each student participates in, and contributes to, the experience of the student home.
 Students are responsible for completing homework and other school-related assignments and doing household chores.
 They also enjoy planned activities and have free time.
 Houseparents may take students to cultural, sports, and entertainment events.
-Group activities are available including intramural sports and the use of campus recreational facilities.
+Group activities are available including intramural sports and the use of campus recreational facilities (Check out houseparents scrimmaging the boys varsity soccer team below!).
+Interested in seeing a student home?
+How about the Houseparent apartment?

 Benefits of Being a Full-Time Flex Houseparent